 It is no secret that dogs and cats have an amazing sense of smell and they want to use it!
 These interactive mats allow our animals to sniff out hidden treats.
-Fun challenges like snuffle mats help keep our animals happy and engaged while in our care and, therefore, at their most adoptable.
-It’s so much more rewarding to hunt for your snack first!
+Fun challenges like snuffle mats help keep animals happy and engaged while in our care.

 We'll send fresh, amazing content straight to your inbox so you can keep a pulse on your animal community.